Ryangwaite/AWS-SAA-C02-Course/README.md

 - Advanced DB Option tuning (DBROOT)
   - AWS provides options to tune many of these parameters anyways.
   - Can be a vendor that is asking for this.
-- DB or DB version that AWS doesn't provide.
 - You might need a specific version of an OS and DB that AWS doesn't provide.

 #### 1.10.2.2.
 Reasons why you really shouldn't run a database on EC2